 - to continue with their current course of academic study, or

-- to return to their current or another course of academic study (or, in some cases, to another course)
+- to return to their current course of academic study (or, in some cases, to another course)

 and their ability to meet: